dbeisser/Natrix2/README.md

 **Natrix2** – Improved amplicon workflow with novel Oxford Nanopore Technologies support and enhancements in clustering, classification and taxonomic databases.
 Deep, A.; Bludau, D.; Welzel, M.; Clemens, S.; Heider, D.; Boenigk, J.; and Beisser, D. Metabarcoding and Metagenomics, 7: e109389.
 Oct 2023. [https://mbmg.pensoft.net/article/109389/](https://mbmg.pensoft.net/article/109389/)

 **Natrix**: a Snakemake-based workflow for processing, clustering, and taxonomically assigning amplicon sequencing reads.
 Welzel, M.; Lange, A.; Heider, D.; Schwarz, M.; Freisleben, B.; Jensen, M.; Boenigk, J.; and Beisser, D. BMC Bioinformatics, 21(1).
 Nov 2020. [https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-020-03852-4](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-020-03852-4)

+---

+# Common issues

+## Causes of pipeline aborts

+- Negative controls or samples with very few reads.
+No sequences are generated, output files are missing.
+- Empty or corrupted input files.
+These prevent the pipeline from generating expected results.
+- Sample naming inconsistencies.
+Sample names in `units.tsv` or `Primertable` must exactly match the filenames.
+- Insufficient computational resources.
+Jobs may fail if memory, disk space, or CPU are exhausted.
+- Interrupted execution.
+If the workflow is stopped or a cluster job ends unexpectedly, outputs may be incomplete.
+- Conda environment or dependency issues.
+Missing or broken environments can cause certain rules to fail.
+- File permission errors.
+Missing read/write permissions may prevent output files from being created.

+## Problems with installation

+- Conda must be correctly installed and available in the PATH.
+- The pipeline requires a clean environment without leftovers from previous installations.
+- Snakemake environments must be valid; if broken, delete `.snakemake/conda/` and rerun.
+- The Snakemake version should match the one recommended in this repository.
+- Conflicts with other Python environments or package managers (pip, mamba) may cause errors.